Collective Dynamics of Dark Web Marketplaces: Results

 \subsection{User migration}

-The observation that dark markets are resilient to closure suggests that users may move to other markets \cite{decary2017police,duxbury2018building}.
+The observation that trading volumes recover quickly after unexpected marketplace closure suggests that users may move to other marketplaces \cite{decary2017police,duxbury2018building}.
 We refer to this phenomenon as \emph{migration}.

-In fact, migration was observed \cite{MartinBlog} after the closure of the AlphaBay market when other markets, namely Hansa Market and Dream market, experienced an abnormal spike in activity.
-In this section, we provide the first systematic investigation of dark market users migration, by studying the effects of multiple closures.
+In fact, migration was observed \cite{MartinBlog} after the closure of the \emph{AlphaBay} marketplace when other marketplaces, namely \emph{Hansa} and \emph{Dream Market}, experienced an abnormal spike in activity.
+In this section, we provide the first systematic investigation of dark marketplace users migration, by studying the effects of a series of closures.

 We identify migrant users in the following way.
-For each market that was shut down, we identify users who started trading with another coexisting market \textit{following} the closure.
-Thus, users who were already trading on multiple markets before closure are not considered migrants.
-Figure \ref{fig:chord_mig} shows the flows of migrant users between markets.
-The overall picture reveals a common behaviour across all closures since after each closure there is a flow of migrants to other coexisting markets.
+For each dark marketplace $m$ that was shut down, we identify users who started trading on another coexisting marketplace $m'$ \textit{following} the closure of $m$.
+If a user was trading on both marketplaces $m$ and $m'$ before the closure of marketplace $m$, the user is not labelled as a migrant to marketplace $m'$.
+Fig.~\ref{fig:chord_mig} shows the flows of migrant users between marketplaces.